LogSage: An LLM-Based Framework for CI/CD Failure Detection and Remediation with Industrial Validation: Experimental Evaluation for RCA Stage

 \subsection{\textbf{RQ1}: Root Cause Analysis Precision Comparison}

-To compare the root cause analysis performance of LogSage with the two baseline models and four prompt settings, we conducted experiments on three mainstream LLMs.
+To compare the RCA performance of LogSage with the two baseline methods and four prompt settings, we conducted experiments on three mainstream LLMs.
 The results are shown in Table \ref{tab:model_comparison}.
+We conducted Wilcoxon signed-rank tests comparing LogSage with each baseline variant, and all F1 score improvements are statistically significant ($p < 0.001$).

 It is evident that LogSage performs consistently well across all models, with near-perfect scores and minimal fluctuation, indicating high precision and robustness in handling diverse CI/CD log formats, lengths, and error types.
 In contrast, LogPrompt's performance suffers in precision, while LogGPT shows significant variability, with both methods exhibiting low recall, which suggests that their window-based sampling might miss key contextual information, leading to errors in anomaly detection.